Singapore Job Search

 A lot of people believe that having studied a certain language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in a language that is not your native tongue could prove a lot more difficult than you might expect.

 When applying for a job in Singapore, you may use either English, Malay, Mandarin or Tamil, depending on the company and your fluency.
-Foreign job seekers are expected to have at least a basic understanding of local language because knowledge of the local language is considered necessary to cope with daily office life and life outside work.
+Foreign job seekers are expected to have at least a basic understanding of the local language because knowledge of the local language is considered necessary to cope with daily office life and life outside work.

 The most efficient ways to find work in Singapore are through recruitment agencies, recruiters and employers, local newspaper classifieds and job-related trade magazines on the Internet.